SERVIR/gee-gateway/README.md

 template includes a skeleton for HTTP.

 To have nginx restart when certificates are renewed by certbot, place a script file in /etc/letsencrypt/renewal-hooks/deploy.
-Inside that file place the following
+The sh file will need executable writes.
+Inside that file place the following line:
-line:

 ```bash
 systemctl restart nginx emperor.uwsgi